cirving13/haskell-blog/EITHER/EITHER.md

 data SomeData = Left Int | Right String
 ```

-The above example that shows a data called 'SomeData', with a left constrtuctor that has SomeData as an Int and the right constructor as a String.
+The above example that shows a data called 'SomeData', with a left constructor that has SomeData as an Int and the right constructor as a String.
 This way is valid, but what if we want to do it in a polymorphoic way?

 ```
 data Either a b = Left a | Right b